NGI4eu/engineroom-data-sprint-notebooks/06-reddit-sentiment-analysis/README.md

 - num_deleted: Number of deleted comments by the author.
 - num_removed: Number of removed comments by Reddit moderators.

- And the following emotions or verb tenses:
+ And the following emotions or language dimensions:

  ![alt text](https://github.com/NGI4eu/engineroom-sentiment_analysis/blob/master/images/table_sentiments.png)